diracdeltas/sniffly/README.md

 ```

 where 1 batch is 100 sites.
 You can override
-`util/strict-transport-security.txt` with a different list if you want.
+`util/strict-transport-security.txt` with a different list, such as the full
+Alexa Top 1M, if you want.

 To process and sort the results by max-age, excluding ones with max-age less
 than 1 day and ones that are preloaded: